epensinger/pyLessons/U1-Intro-to-Data/5-Variables/readme.md

-# Lesson 1 - Variables
+# Lesson 5 - Variable Assignment
-In this lesson you will learn how to store data in variables and use it in your code.
+In this lesson you will learn how to store data in variables
 ## Lesson Goals
 - assign values to variables
 - naming restrictions and conventions